Explore Georgia Tours

 Day 1-2: Tbilisi

-Begin in Georgia's captivating capital.
+Begin in Georgia's capital.
 Day one: wander the Old Town, explore the sulfur bath district of Abanotubani, ride the cable car to Narikala Fortress, and lose yourself in the atmospheric lanes between Metekhi and Sioni.
 Day two: visit the National Museum, explore Fabrika creative hub, stroll the Dry Bridge flea market, and enjoy your first proper Georgian supra at a traditional restaurant.
 Consider an evening cooking class to learn khinkali or khachapuri preparation.

 Day 3-4: Kakheti Wine Region

 Drive east into Georgia's wine heartland.
 Visit family-run cellars where qvevri wine is made using 8,000-year-old methods.
 Explore Sighnaghi's hilltop walls and valley views, tour Alaverdi Monastery where monks have made wine for centuries, and enjoy long, wine-paired lunches at vineyard estates.
-Overnight in Sighnaghi or Telavi gives you time to appreciate the region's pace.
+Overnight in Sighnaghi or Telavi gives you time to settle into the region's pace.

 Day 5-6: Kazbegi & Georgian Military Highway